• Home

 Role of the goalkeeper

-During our roundtable discussion last week, Jim Gavin told Balls.ie that this rule has received a mixed reception from the goalkeepers involved in the sandbox games thus far but, if executed correctly, it could be a major blow to the slow, possession-based football which the FRC are seeking to eliminate.
+During a roundtable discussion with Balls.ie in October, Jim Gavin said that this rule had received a mixed reception from the goalkeepers involved in the sandbox games thus far but, if executed correctly, it could be a major blow to the slow, possession-based football which the FRC are seeking to eliminate.

 Under the new rules, the goalkeeper can receive the ball from a teammate inside his own half only when both players are inside the large rectangle.
 He may also receive a pass from a teammate after crossing the halfway line.